crocket77/ethans-super-disco/README.md

 WHEN I open the planner
-THEN the current day is displayed at the top of the calendar WHEN I scroll down
+THEN the current day is displayed at the top of the calendar.
+DONE WHEN I scroll down
 THEN I am presented with time blocks for standard business hours THEN each time block is color-coded to indicate whether it is in the past, present, or future